Greg Cook brings more than 30 years of experience into the energy industry. He joined Greeleaf Power in November 2019 as Chief Operating Officer.

 Responsible for treasury and FP&A functions at Greenleaf Power.

-In eight years at Greenleaf Power, Geoff has been integrally involved in contract negotiations and administration, including multiple financing and PPA negotiations.
+Since joining Greenleaf in 2012, Geoff has been integrally involved in contract negotiations and administration, including multiple financing and PPA negotiations.

 Mitchell Martin joined Greenleaf in November 2011, serving as Project Engineer prior to his current role.
 Mitchell is responsible for the day-to-day operations of the plants, as well as engineering, capital planning, budgeting, and oversees EH&S and IT functions.
 Additionally, Mitchell has been an integral part of Greenleaf’s acquisition and due diligence team, and helps interface between operations and accounting.